-At its worst, painsomnia can cause a “vicious cycle of insomnia and sleep problems causing or exacerbating…pain and vice versa,” according to one RheumatoidArthritis.net patient advocate.
-When a person doesn’t get enough sleep, one IrritableBowelSyndrome.net patient advocate mentioned, “your pain perception worsens.”
+At its worst, painsomnia can cause a “vicious cycle of insomnia and sleep problems causing or exacerbating…pain and vice versa,” according to one RheumatoidArthritis.net patient leader.
+When a person doesn’t get enough sleep, one IrritableBowelSyndrome.net patient leader mentioned, “your pain perception worsens.”

 A key takeaway for healthcare companies is that experiences with painsomnia show the interconnected relationship between pain and insomnia and, in the eyes of many who experience it, the importance of focusing on solutions for both aspects simultaneously.